-- Updates the minimum aggregation size requirements for storage virtual power plants (VPPs). - Increases the maximum allowable discharge at a customer site during any hour of a program event. - Allows for dual participation in the DSGS Program and as a California ISO proxy demand response or reliability demand response resource for export-only portion of storage resources discharge. - Clarifies participation rules for providers that operate storage VPPs on behalf of partner companies. - Updates enrollment requirements for participants in Incentive Option 3. - Establishes day-ahead and day-of emergency triggers for Incentive Option 3 program events, where the former event is included in monthly demonstrated capacity but the latter event is not. - Requires storage VPP aggregators to pre-register test events with the CEC and limits the number of test events to one per month. - Specifies the timing and cadence of future updates to baselines used to calculate demonstrated capacity.
+- Updates the minimum aggregation size requirements for storage virtual power plants (VPPs). - Increases the maximum allowable discharge at a customer site during any hour of a program event. - Allows for dual participation in the DSGS Program and as a California ISO proxy demand response or reliability demand response resource for export-only portion of storage resources discharge. - Clarifies participation rules for providers that operate storage VPPs on behalf of partner companies. - Updates enrollment requirements for participants in Incentive Option 3. - Establishes day-ahead and day-of emergency triggers for Incentive Option 3 program events, where the former event is included in monthly demonstrated capacity, but the latter event is not. - Requires storage VPP aggregators to notify the CEC in advance of conducting test events and allows VPP aggregators to conduct multiple test events per month, with only the most recent test event in the month being used in the calculation of demonstrated capacity. - Establishes the formula for calculating hourly discharge and demonstrated capacity for participants enrolled in a supply-side DR program and participating in DSGS with an export-only resource.

+• Specifies the timing and cadence of future updates to baselines used to calculate demonstrated capacity.